-Completing your profile doesn’t just give clients the info they need, it also helps Upwork match you with more relevant projects and it is required if you want to achieve Rising Talent status, Top Rated status or access Premium Services.
+Completing your profile doesn’t just give clients the info they need, it also helps Upwork match you with more relevant projects.
+It's also required if you want to achieve Rising Talent or Top Rated status.
 But what does a top-notch profile look like?

 Start your profile by choosing work categories that are most relevant to your skillset and set an hourly rate that reflects your skills and experience level.
 You can search Upwork to get an idea of what freelancers in similar industries are billing.
 Then, consider these tips to help enhance your profile and ensure it showcases your experience and expertise in the best light.